 The Principal and Chief Executive, supported by the Board of Governors led the creation of a new three year Strategic Plan, which was adopted from the start of 2018.
 The College also embarked on implementation of the ambitious three-stage Estates Strategy aimed at future proofing the College's infrastructure and creating a world class learning environment.
-Given the recent issues, specifically around its relatively poor financial performance in recent years, the College developed and delivered a successful financial recovery during the financial year.
-Given this scenario, the College is planning to develop a new strategic plan and associated Estates strategy which better reflects the current position of the College.
-This is planned for the autumn term 2019.
+Given the recent issues, specifically around its relatively poor financial performance in recent years, the College had to concentrate on delivering solutions to improving the operating and cash flow positions.
+Given this scenario, the College continued to invest in 'betterment' of its estates, especially in terms of creating excellent digital learning spaces and improving creative arts spaces.
+As the financial strength of the College improves, a new strategic plan and associated Estates strategy, which better reflects the current position of the College will take shape.
+This is planned for Spring 2021.
 We continue to work closely with all stakeholders, including the Unions, to ensure success.
+The College is mindful that the impact of the pandemic may still influence future plans, but managers are working to ensure those potential risks are mitigated and the relatively strong financial health position will assist in managing exceptional difficulties.